fabryandrea/data-circle-project-data-warehouse/project_description.md

 ## 5. Optional Challenges
 Add a few extra challenges for the more ambitious students.
+Additional fact table: `orders` that summarizes all order line items and adds shipping costs.
+Users can analyze sales and shipping.
+Additional dimensional tables: `publishers` and `languages`.
+Users can analyze sales per publisher and languages.
+Additional fact tables: `order_fulfillment`.
+Users can analyze oredrs by status.

 ## 6. Technical Setup
 How can the student get started with the project?
 Example: